LindaRZhang/Genres/README.md

 # Music Genre Categorization

-An project for categorizing music genres, inspired by [Every Noise at Once](https://everynoise.com/) by Glenn McDonald.
+A project for categorizing music genres, inspired by and using genre data from [Every Noise at Once](https://everynoise.com/) by Glenn McDonald.

 ## Project Overview